alrm29/road-traffic-accidents-dashboard/README.md

-# Indian Food Image Classification

-This project uses machine learning and deep learning to classify Indian food images.
-It includes model training, evaluation, and visualization of results.
+# Road Traffic Accidents Dashboard

+This project is an interactive data visualization dashboard built using Python and Streamlit.
+It analyzes road traffic accident data and presents useful insights through charts, filters, and summary statistics.

 ## Project Overview

-The goal of this project is to build an image classification model that can recognize different types of Indian food.
-The project uses CNN-based training and ResNet18 transfer learning to improve classification performance.
+The goal of this project is to explore traffic accident data and understand patterns related to accidents.
+The dashboard helps users view accident trends in a simple and interactive way.

 ## Tools Used

 * Python
-* PyTorch
-* Torchvision
-* NumPy
+* Streamlit
 * Pandas
-* Matplotlib
-* Scikit-learn
+* Plotly

 ## Features

-* Image classification model
-* CNN training
+* Interactive dashboard
-* ResNet18 transfer learning
+* Data cleaning and analysis
-* Accuracy and loss visualization
+* Visual charts and graphs
-* Confusion matrix
+* Accident trend exploration
-* Classification report
+* User-friendly interface
-* Model evaluation results

 ## How to Run